difference between british english and american english

 The pronunciation of words in British English is often seen as more melodious and smooth-sounding than in American English.
 For example, the typical British accent is heard when pronouncing the word “schedule” as “shed-yool,” while the traditional American accent pronounces it as “sked-yool.”
 Similarly, the word “tomato” is pronounced “to-mah-to” in British English and “to-may-to” in American English.

-See also difference between early action and early decision
+See also difference between influenza a and b

 Vocabulary